gleam-lang/website/cheatsheets/gleam-for-go-users.md

 ### Gleam

 Gleam does not support a global scope.
-Instead Gleam code is either representing a library, which can be required as a dependency, and/or it represents an application having a main module, whose name must match to the application name and within that `main()`-function which will be called via either `gleam run` or when the `entrypoint.sh` is executed.

 Like Go, in Gleam only code that is within functions can be invoked.

-On the BEAM, Gleam code can also be invoked from other Erlang code, or it can be invoked from JavaScript runtime calls.
+On the BEAM, Gleam code can also be invoked from other Erlang code.
+It can also be invoked from JavaScript runtime calls.

 ### Function type annotations